Engagement, User Satisfaction, and the Amplification of Divisive Content on Social Media: Exploratory analysis

 \subsection{Effects of SP-OA timeline}

 Ranking by stated preferences (SP) reduced the amount of partisan animosity, relative to the engagement-based timeline.
 However, this primarily occurred through a reduction in animosity towards the reader's in-group, rather than animosity towards the reader's out-group.
 In other words, there was an asymmetry in which readers tended to be tolerant of animosity towards their out-group but not their own in-group.
-This asymmetry caused a slight echo chamber effect, in which the SP timeline had the highest proportion of in-group content and the lowest proportion of out-group content (relative to both the engagement and chronological timeline).
-Is it possible to satisfy users' stated preferences without amplifying echo chambers?
+The SP timeline had the highest proportion of in-group content and the lowest proportion of out-group content (relative to both the engagement and chronological timeline).
+Is it possible to satisfy users' stated preferences without inducing in-group bias?
 To investigate this, we considered a variant of the SP timeline that used the presence of out-group animosity to break ties between tweets.
 We call this new timeline the \textbf{SP-OA timeline}.

 We constructed the SP-OA timeline by adding down-ranking for out-group animosity to the SP timeline.
 In particular, in the SP timeline, we scored the approximately twenty unique tweets for each user by the users' stated preference for the tweet: 1 = ``Yes,'' 0 = ``Indifferent,'' -1 = ``No.'' In the SP-OA timeline, if a tweet was labeled as having out-group animosity, then we bumped its score down by $0.5$ points.
 The SP-OA timeline for each user consists of their top ten tweets as ranked by this modified score.
 Note that even if a tweet has out-group animosity, if the user stated that they valued the tweet, it will always be ranked higher than a tweet that they are indifferent to or do not value.
 Since the presence of out-group animosity is effectively only used to break ties among tweets with the same stated preference, the SP-OA timeline will satisfy users' preferences to the same extent that the regular SP timeline does.